noraeisner/LATTE/README.md

 Settings:

 - Simple: only run the most basica diagnostic tests (not suing TPF).
 This is for a very quick analysis.
-- Hide Plots: Don't display the plots after they are made (will still store them).
-This speeds up the code.
+- Show Plots: Display the plots after they are made.
+This slows down the code but allows you to see and analyse them as they are being made.
 - North: Align all the images due North (this slows down the code).
 - BLS: Run a Box-Least-Squares algorithm that searches for periodic signals in the lightcurve.
 - Save: Save all the images (default this is already checked)